Stacy's Pita Chips: Stacy's Organic Pita Chips

 Stacy's Organic Pita Chips are Non-GMO Project Certified and are free of artificial colors, flavors, or MSG.
 They come in Simply Naked flavor and Rosemary Garlic flavor.

 Nutrition facts

 Stacy's Pita Chips, Pita Thins, and Organic Pita Chips contain 190 calories per serving (about 10 chips), as well as 5 grams of fat, 9 grams of carbohydrates and 3 grams of protein.
 Stacy's Cheese Petites have 150 calories, 8 grams of fat, 11 grams of carbohydrates, and 6 grams of protein per serving.
 Stacy's Bagel Chips contain 130 calories, 4 grams of fat, 19 grams of carbohydrates, and 4 grams of protein per serving.

 Recalls

-In February 2019, 228 bags of Stacy's Simply Naked Pita Chips were recalled after a manufacturing error resulted in the addition of an ingredient that caused allergic reactions to people with dairy-related allergies.
+In February 2019, 228 bags of Stacy's Simply Naked Pita Chips were recalled after a manufacturing error resulted in the addition of an ingredient that caused allergic reactions to people with dairy-related allergies due to undeclared milk.